nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Disclaimer: Despite the article text and knowledge that's contained within, I (Joseph Lee, the add-on author) do not work for NV Access nor Microsoft.

 Note: some of the features described may change as Windows 10 and NvDA development progresses.
-As of August 2018 revision, one or two features from NVDA 2018.2 release and recent Windows Insider Preview builds are documented for reference purposes.
+As of October 2018 revision, one or two features from NVDA 2018.3 release and recent Windows Insider Preview builds are documented for reference purposes.
 Also, when refering to Windows 10 updates, release ID (YYMM) is used instead of using marketing label unless specified (for example, Version 1709 instead of Fall Creators Update).

 Copyright: Microsoft Windows, Windows 10, Windows API, UI Automation, Microsoft Edge, Universal Windows Platform (UWP) and related technologies are copyright Microsoft Corporation.
 NVDA is copyright NV Access.
 Windows 10 App Essentials add-on is copyright 2015-2018 Joseph Lee and others, released under GPL 2.